Trina0224/3chatbots/README.md

 13. Gemini, Claude cannot read image from hyperlink.
 14. ~Will design photo inputs for Claude.~
 15. ~Claude API always take long time to resposne in the bay area.
 Can put some waiting hints or something...~
-16. Use different colors for different chatbots.
+16. ~Use different colors for different chatbots.~ Only at Discussion in one container mode.
 17. They don't seem to like talking to me much and tend to deliberately ignore some of the things I want to say.
 They are more interetsed to talk to each other.
 I will try to do some modification.